avcoder/unit05-lesson01/slides.md

   }
   ```

 - Q: Given numbers array above, and base address = 2000, what is the address of array[2]
-   - Prove it in C
 - Q: Note that in C, we have to declare arrays with a predefined length - why?
 - Q: How easy/difficult would it be to insert a new element at the beginning of the array?